How To Increase Your Website Traffic

-With billions of searches happening every day, is your website getting found?
+With billions of searches happening every year for products and services like yours, is your website getting found?

-If your business website is not mobile friendly, you’re probably already seeing a decline in your website traffic from both mobile and desktop searches.
+If your business website is not mobile friendly, you’ve probably already seen a decline in your website traffic from both mobile and desktop searches.

 Maybe you’ve recently spent $1000s or even $10,000s on a new website design that looks awesome and is mobile responsive, but after a few months of waiting and watching your Google Analytics, you’re still not seeing the traffic you expected?